LGA Architectural Partners take on a mid-century modern house and give the 1955 bungalow property the royal treatment

 After living in the house for a year, Kubis, a painter and department chair at OCADU, and Martin, a creative director in advertising, called in LGA Architectural Partners to update the house.
 The firm drew up plans for a major addition, but it was pricey and would have destroyed too much of the house’s character.
 “We decided to be much more modest, and the result suits us perfectly,” Martin says.

-In a bold move, the architects transformed the garage at the back of the lot – a slightly clumsy 1970s addition – into living space, linking it to the house with a small addition.
+In a bold move, the architects transformed the garage at the back of the lot – a slightly clumsy 1970s addition – into living space, linking it to the mid century modern house with a small addition.
 The garage is now a spacious master suite with French doors opening to a tree-covered back patio.
-Downstairs, a bedroom was updated for the couple’s eight-year-old son, and a storage room was turned into a painting studio.
-And the rec room enjoys a leafy ravine view, now that an old deck has been pulled off the back of the building.
+A bedroom was updated for the couple’s eight-year-old son downstairs while a storage room was turned into a painting studio.
+And the rec room enjoys a leafy ravine view, now that an old deck has been pulled off the back of the mid-century home.
 The tightly planned home feels much larger than its 242 square metres.

-LGA partner Janna Levitt sees the house as a Toronto version of California’s Case Study houses – an example of modernist domestic design for real people.
-“That way of living, when it was well executed, is still relevant,” she says.
+LGA partner Janna Levitt sees the modern mid-century home as a Toronto version of California’s Case Study houses.
+That is to say that it is an example of modernist domestic design for real people.
+“That way of living is still relevant when it is well executed,” she says.
 “Natural light, open space, an open plan, natural materials – it works.”
 And it works even better now. lga-ap.com